LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-08-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part3.md

 }
 ```

-We still have to use a database context class to setup the AccessTokenCacheConfiguration
+We still have to use a database context class to set up the AccessTokenCacheConfiguration
 class which will be used to intermediate with the database.
 AccessTokenCache is just
 telling it what to do.